starryangt/thoth/README.md

 #####Flags

-* -a — Sets the author
+* -a Author — Sets the author
-* -t — Sets the title
+* -t Title— Sets the title
-* -c — Sets the cover
+* -c CoverUrl.jpg — Sets the cover
 * -w — Downloads the argument as index

 ####FAQ

+* Why is it called thoth?

+    Something something patron god of scribes something.
+Also carried me through the midgame of Persona 4.

+* I want to change the default cover picture

+    Swap Cover/Cover.png with whatever you want.
+It has to end with .png, because I'm lazy.

 * I want to compile this.

   Okay.
 It should compile fine in either mono or microsoft's f# compiler.
 The (basic) makefile I used is even there.